apache/flagon-useralejs/README.md

 Configuration details follow:

-If you have included UserALE.js in your project as a `module`, you will need to use our 'userale.options' function, which exposes library configuration options through our API.
+If you have included UserALE.js in your project as a `module`, you will need to use our `userale.options()` function, which exposes library configuration options through our API.

 For example, if you do *not* want UserALE.js to start logging automatically, you can modify this behavior through the `userale.options()` API (`autostart` config).